 Next I’ll take the tube East to Leicester Square station to go on my favourite stroll ever.
-I’ll walk a lap of Leicester square passing theatre ticket stalls, cinemas that have hosted numerous glamorous premieres and the sickly smell of artificial chocolate being pumped out of the M&ms store that is supposedly meant to entice you inside but in fact does the opposite.
-At christmas there is also a really quaint little market if you love the magic of the holidays but prefer to stay away from bustling crowds like the ones that you'd find at Winter Wonderland.
-From here I’ll head through Picadilly Circus and walk the length of the famous Regent Street.
+I’ll walk a lap of Leicester square passing theatre ticket stalls, cinemas that have hosted numerous glamorous premieres and the sickly smell of artificial chocolate being pumped out of the M&M's store that is supposedly meant to entice you inside but in fact does the opposite.
+At Christmas there is also a really quaint little market if you love the magic of the holidays but prefer to stay away from bustling crowds like the ones that you'd find at Winter Wonderland.
+From here I’ll head through Piccadilly Circus and walk the length of the famous Regent Street.
 This street is beautiful with all of its stunning architecture and designer stores.
 The side alleys are also definitely worth venturing down to find restaurants and cocktail bars that could be considered hidden gems!
 Follow Regent Street all the way along and you’ll find yourself on Oxford Street, a shopaholic’s heaven!
-Here I’ll browse all the high street and designer shops and of course take a look around the infamous Selfridges, marvelling at all the finery it has to offer among its six floors.
-Here I also like to grab a spot of lunch in the Foodhall or one of the fancy little restaurants dotted around the store, I might even indulge myself in some treats from Lola’s Cupcakes on the ground floor.
+Here I’ll browse all the high street and designer shops and of course take a look around the infamous Selfridges, marveling at all the finery it has to offer among its six floors.
+Here I also like to grab a spot of lunch in the Food Hall or one of the fancy little restaurants dotted around the store, I might even indulge myself in some treats from Lola’s Cupcakes on the ground floor.
 Their Salted Caramel cupcake is to die for!

 Covent Garden & Cocktails

 Next, grab the tube from Bond Street Station to Covent Garden Station.
 Although Covent Garden features gorgeous little designer shops, boutiques and cafes, I mainly come here to watch the street performers.
-The area always seems to be alive with music, classical and contemporary, and children laughing at clowns and marvelling at magicians.
+The area always seems to be alive with music, classical and contemporary, and children laughing at clowns and marveling at magicians.
 I’ve seen comedians here, street dancers here, mimes here and SO.
 MUCH.
 MORE.
 It’s a must see in London.
 It’s also a great spot for anyone with a sweet tooth, boasting an array of sweet shops, ice cream shops and cookie shops.

 After a browse here and a trip across the street to the Jubilee Market Hall, I’ll take a short walk to one of my favourite cocktail bars in London.
 The Escapologist is a cocktail bar almost hidden on a diagonal side street.
-You’ll be greeted at the door and told to head downstairs to their low-lit, intimate bar area set among the style of old unused tube lines and boasting victorian decor with a certain edge.
+You’ll be greeted at the door and told to head downstairs to their low-lit, intimate bar area set among the style of old unused tube lines and boasting Victorian décor with a certain edge.
 Their Flaming Zombie cocktail is quite the showstopper!